okteto/samples/node/README.md

 - A very simple Node.js API using [Express](https://expressjs.com).
 - A [MongoDB](https://www.mongodb.com) database.

 Okteto works in any Kubernetes cluster by reading your local Kubernetes credentials.
-For a empowered experience, follow this [guide](https://okteto.com/docs/samples/node/) to deploy the Node + React Sample App in our [Free Trial Okteto Enterprise](https://cloud.okteto.com) offering.
+For a empowered experience, follow this [guide](https://okteto.com/docs/samples/node/) to deploy the Node + React Sample App in our [Free Trial Okteto Kubernetes Cluster](https://cloud.okteto.com).

 ## Step 1: Install the Okteto CLI